Purification of Sins

 HE SAT DOWN

-The term “sat down” in the opening paragraph alludes to another passage of great importance to Hebrews, once again one that is found in the Psalms.
-This text prophetically summoned the Messiah, the “High Priest after the order of Melchizedek,” to do this very thing:
+The term “sat down” alludes to another passage of great importance to Hebrews, also from the Psalms.
+The text prophetically summoned the Messiah, the “High Priest after the order of Melchizedek,” to do this very thing:

-The repeated animal sacrifices performed by the Levitical priests were and remain incapable of “putting away” the stain of sin or cleansing the conscience, but the one-time sacrifice of the Son did exactly that, and he did so “once-for-all.”
+The repeated animal sacrifices performed by the Levitical priests were incapable of “putting away” the stain of sin or cleansing the conscience of the individual, but the one-time sacrifice of the Son did exactly that, and he did so “once-for-all.”

 RELATED POSTS: